abchrisxyz/OraclePoolHub/ErgoHack III/Delphi Project - Technical Proposal.md

 - @Balb: Experienced with Ergo's AppKit.
 Brings much needed Rust expertise to the table to interface with the oracle-core stack.
 - @curbsideprophet: Data scientist by trade and blockchain analyst by night.
 Will be crafting new on-chain metrics tailored to this project.
 - @error: Backend and database hero ready to take on challenges.
 Will be building backend and DevOps tooling.

-We're looking to onboard a fifth member to take on frontend development.
+- @Fuzy: Multitalented graphic designer and only team member to possess taste.
+UI/UX.

 Community developer Luivatra, busy as he is, expressed interest and offered support.